Groucho Marx once said, "I refuse to join any club that would have me as a member."

 At the end of the day, the people you love are normal at best.
 They're like everybody else.
 Human beings.
 It is your love that places them on a pedestal, which perpetuates your feelings of unworthiness.

-I actually think this is quite unfair, because those who return your love should not be rejected due to your own lack of self-confidence.
+I actually think this is quite unfair because those who return your love should not be rejected due to your own lack of self-confidence.
 As if there is a set criterion you must first achieve before anyone can love you.

-The purpose of this essay is to be aware.
-To not fall prey to our own psychological hiccups.
+Do not fall prey to our own psychological hiccups.
 In order to be loved, you must first love yourself.